devfranca/Landing-Page01/README.md

 # Landing-Page
- SImple Landing Page - working it
+ SImple Landing Page - working it (not responsive)